brunocaramelo/mercado-livre-web-scraping/README.md

 ## Post Installation

-1 - By Default we use a free proxy list to, get updated list , run command:
+1 - By Default we use a free proxy list to, get updated list (recommended daily) , run command, and wait....(slow):

     - node src/build-cache/buildProxiesFile.js